 Have you seen the celebrities who have gone to bob hair Styles recently?
-There are so many that I’ve begun to think that bob hair styles are the must-have hair style for 2009.
+There are so many that I’ve begun to think that bob hair styles are the must-have hair style.
 I’ve also seen drastic hair color changes on celebrities as well.
 Some celebs that have drastically changed their look include Salma Hayek and Nicole Richie.
 These two actresses are both new moms, which I think helps to explain why they chose the hairstyle changes that they did.

 Salma Hayek is one celebrity to cut her long hair into a bob hair styles look lately.
 She debuted her new look last week at a charity gala.
 The hair style looks fabulous on her and I’m sure is a cinch to do too (which is helpful with a toddler running around).
 Rumor is that she cut her hair into this bob hair style look for charity.